The 4 Ps of Marketing: What They Are and How to Use Them

 What advertising approaches are most persuasive to your target audience?

 The four Ps aren’t the only marketing mix used today.
-Some other modern marketing mixes include the five Ps, the seven Ps, and the five Cs.
-Although each of these reflects certain aspects of the four Ps, they also each possess some unique elements that alter their emphasis on the marketing process.
+Some other modern marketing mixes include the five Ps, the seven Ps, and the 5 Cs.
+Although each reflects certain aspects of the four Ps, they also possess some unique elements that alter their emphasis on the marketing process.

 The five Ps are product, price, place, promotion, and people.

-Today, many marketers use the five Ps over the four Ps because it centres the experiences of customers and staff in the marketing process.
-Typical considerations include how a customer behaves, their experience with the product, and their overall satisfaction with the business.
+Today, many marketers use the five Ps over the four Ps because they centre on the experiences of customers and staff in the marketing process.
+Typical considerations include how a customer behaves, their product experience, and overall satisfaction with the business.

 The seven Ps are product, price, place, promotion, people, processes, and physical evidence.